What are sesamoid bones?

 The sesamoids act like pulleys, providing a smooth surface and canal for the tendons in the big toe to slide and transmit muscular forces.
 It assists with weight bearing and helps elevate the bones of the big toe.
 On top of that, the sesamoids serve as a fulcrum during walking, especially during the toe-off phase of the gait cycle.

 How can my sesamoids be injured?

-One of the common problems with sesamoids is Sesamoiditis whereby the sesamoid become inflamed and affecting the surrounding tissues.
-Thus, the inflammation may cause intense pain below the metatarsal joint in the big toe in the ball of the foot.
+Sesamoiditis is one of the most common sesamoid-related problems; it occurs when the sesamoids become inflamed, affecting the surrounding tissues.
+This inflammation may cause intense pain below the first metatarsal joint in the ball of the foot.

 Recurrent stress on the sesamoids often results in injury to the bone, tendon and surrounding joint tissues.
 One such injury that can be sustained is turf toe, which is a sprain to the big toe joint due to excessive upward bending.
 Impact that is repetitive or forceful enough may also result in a fracture, osteoarthritis or osteonecrosis of the sesamoid.